Gun (video game): Plot

 In 1880, Colton White and his father Ned are hunting game along the Missouri River.
 After Cole saves Ned from a grizzly bear, they board a riverboat to sell the meat.
-The riverboat is suddenly attacked by a murderous preacher named Reverend Josiah Reed and his men.
+The riverboat is suddenly attacked by a psychopathic preacher named Reverend Josiah Reed and his men.
 After losing ground to Reed's men, Ned tells Cole to find a prostitute named Jenny in Dodge City.
 Ned then reveals he is not Cole's real father, and pushes him over the side to save him from the steamboat's explosion.
 Cole travels to Dodge City to find Jenny.
 After rescuing her from a gang of bandits, Cole learns from her that Reverend Reed came to Dodge City from Empire City, and that Empire's Mayor Hoodoo Brown would know of the preacher's whereabouts.
 After assisting the sheriff in fixing the bridge to out of Dodge, Cole and Jenny travel to Empire City.

 Upon arriving in Empire City, Colton is made a deputy by Hoodoo and promises to help him find Reed.
-During a gunfight at the local cattle ranch between the Resistance and the Deputies, Cole is appalled to see Hoodoo's other deputies kill an unarmed couple.
+During a gunfight at the local cattle ranch between the Resistance and the Deputies, Cole is appalled to see Hoodoo's other deputies kill an unarmed innocent couple.
 Cole then attempts to arrest the deputies but is forced to kill them both when they resist.
 When Cole confronts the Mayor in his Casino back in Empire City, Hoodoo tells Cole that Reed has captured Jenny and is holding her in his office.
-Rushing to save her, Cole witnesses Reed murdering Jenny and is then knocked unconscious by Hoodoo.
+Rushing to save her, Cole witnesses Reed murdering Jenny and is then quickly knocked unconscious by Hoodoo.
 Colton is then brought before Thomas Magruder, Reed and Hoodoo's boss, who had also ordered the Steamboat Massacre and Jenny's murder.
 After Cole learns Magruder and Ned have history, Magruder orders Colton to be hanged the next morning for Jenny's murder.